See the finalists and winners of the 2021 award here!

-The award will be available to individuals, organizations or groups that have contributed to the support of mental health for Canadian farmers and the broader agricultural community.
-The award is available to anyone involved with agriculture either directly or indirectly, including (but not limited to):
+While the award criteria will be focused on the extent to which a specific initiative has contributed to the support of mental health for Canadian farmers and the broader agricultural community, the award will be made available to a broad range of stakeholders, including (but not limited to):

 - Service providers